brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-A range splice, `[: ... r :]`, would accept as its argument a range of `meta::info`, `r`, and it woudl behave as an unexpanded pack of splices.
+A range splice, `[: ... r :]`, would accept as its argument a constant range of `meta::info`, `r`, and  would behave as an unexpanded pack of splices.
 So the above expression

 :::bq
 ```c++